Family Friendly Activities in San Antonio, Texas

 Traveling On The Cheap in San Antonio

-Walking along the River Walk is free, unless you are charmed by any of the restaurants, bars and shops located along the way.
+Walking along the River Walk is free unless you are charmed by any of the restaurants, bars, and shops located along the way.
 However, my favorite free thing to do in San Antonio would be a visit to the Japanese Tea Garden.
 I love nature!
-I can find joy in any botanical center and especially appreciate a Japanese styled garden.
+I can find joy in any botanical center and especially appreciate a Japanese-styled garden.

 What once was a rock quarry has been transformed into a lush oasis – a beautiful escape from the city, full of bright and fragrant flowers!
-The Japanese Tea Garden features landscaped walkways, a Japanese pavilion and bridges which lead you to an island surrounded by a giant koi pond.
+The Japanese Tea Garden features landscaped walkways, a Japanese pavilion, and bridges that lead you to an island surrounded by a giant koi pond.
 We found that in addition to the large koi, a variety of wildlife also call the gardens home.
 The garden is a peaceful place for visitors and locals alike.
 They offer different events throughout the year, many of them free to the public.

 Visit the Historic Alamo Mission